Home Blog Page 95

 You should always check current conditions before deciding to use a beach.
 You should also monitor other factors that might suggest a beach is unsafe to use, such as floating debris, oil, discoloured water, bad odours, and excessive weed growth.

-While we strive to update this story with the current conditions, you should confirm the most recent test results by visiting the local health unit websites at Peterborough Public Health and Haliburton, Kawartha, Pine Ridge District Health Unit, and Hastings Prince Edward Public Health.
+While we strive to update this story with the current conditions, you should confirm the most recent test results by visiting the local health unit websites at Peterborough Public Health, Haliburton, Kawartha, Pine Ridge District Health Unit, and Hastings Prince Edward Public Health.
 As noted above, the beaches at Rogers Cove and Beavermead are tested every business day so the results listed below may not be current.

 Advertisement - content continues below